 In hematologic malignancies, we are evaluating novel combination regimens of nirogacestat alongside B-cell maturation antigen, or BCMA, directed therapies for the treatment of multiple myeloma.
 We have entered into several clinical collaboration agreements with industry partners to evaluate nirogacestat in combination with several different BCMA-directed therapies.
-In addition to our industry collaborations, we are working with the Fred Hutchinson Cancer Research Center and

-Dana-Farber Cancer Institute to further explore nirogacestat's ability to potentiate BCMA-directed therapies as part of sponsored research agreements.
+In addition to our industry collaborations, we are working with the Fred Hutchinson Cancer Research Center and Dana-Farber Cancer Institute to further explore nirogacestat's ability to potentiate BCMA-directed therapies as part of sponsored research agreements.

 In genetically defined metastatic solid tumors, our current clinical-stage efforts center on the mitogen activated protein kinase, or MAPK, pathway.
 We are evaluating mirdametinib for the treatment of solid tumors harboring MAPK aberrations in both monotherapy and combination approaches.
-In collaboration with BeiGene, Ltd., or BeiGene, we are exploring the combination of mirdametinib with BeiGene's liftrafenib in RAS mutated and other MAPK aberrant cancers.
+In collaboration with BeiGene, Ltd., or BeiGene, we are exploring the combination of mirdametinib with BeiGene's lifirafenib in RAS mutated and other MAPK aberrant cancers.
 In addition, we are exploring the use of BGB-3245 in a distinct set of genetically defined BRAF mutated tumors via MapKure, LLC, or MapKure, an entity jointly owned by us and BeiGene.
-In June 2022, we presented initial clinical data from the ongoing Phase 1/2 trial evaluating mirdametinib in combination with BRAF or RAS mutations, providing evidence of a manageable safety profile and clinical activity in a variety of solid tumor types with MAPK-activating mutations for each program.
-We expect to present additional data for mirdametinib in combination with liftrafenib from the ongoing Phase 1/2 trial and additional BGB-3245 monotherapy data from the ongoing Phase 1 trial at a medical conference in the first half of 2023.
-In February 2023, the first patient was dosed in a Phase 1/2 aopen-label, dose escalation and expansion trial evaluating mirdametinib in combination with BGB-3245 in patients with advanced solid tumors harboring MAPK mutations.
-In academic-sponsored studies supported by SpringWorks, mirdametinib is being evaluated for the treatment of low-grade gliomas in children and young adults and other advanced solid tumors harboring WAPK-activating mutations.
+In June 2022, we presented initial clinical data from the ongoing Phase 1/2 trial evaluating mirdametinib in combination with lifirafenib in patients with advanced solid tumors with MAPKactivating mutations and the ongoing Phase 1 trial evaluating BGB-3245 in patients with advanced solid tumors with BRAF or RAS mutations, providing evidence of a manageable safety profile and clinical activity in a variety of solid tumor types with MAPK-activating mutations for each program.
+We expect to present additional data for mirdametinib in combination with lifirafenib from the ongoing Phase 1/2 trial and additional BGB-3245 monotherapy data from the ongoing Phase 1 trial at a medical conference in the first half of 2023.
+In February 2023, the first patient was dosed in a Phase 1/2a open-label, dose escalation and expansion trial evaluating mirdametinib in combination with BGB-3245 in patients with advanced solid tumors harboring MAPK mutations.
+In academic-sponsored studies supported by SpringWorks, mirdametinib is being evaluated for the treatment of low-grade gliomas in children and young adults and other advanced solid tumors harboring various MAPK-activating mutations.